unifyai/orchestra/docs/concepts/benchmarks.rst

 How are the benchmarks calculated?
 ----------------------------------

-TODO: General description of the benchmark metodology.
+Our automated benchmarking, which runs daily, utilizes a varied dataset.
+Each data point is processed individually, rather than in batches, to prevent potential latency issues specific to certain models.

-Altought we try to mitigate it with (TODO), some metrics are inherently noise due to network latency.
+Although we attempt to mitigate it by regularly running benchmarks to average out inconsistencies, some metrics are inherently noise due to network latency.
 When looking at the website, you will see (MA5) next to some of the metrics, this means that the actual number that is shown is the result of taking the moving average of the metric over its last five measurements.